silky/ideas/README.md

     comes into your office, and spends the day just playing music and yelling "test, test", and other programming related things.

+  1. **may bean of interest**

+    a coffee shop where you get given a link to something you might find interesting, when you buy the coffee. for example, you would ask for a cappuccino and 'haskell', and then you'd get a link to a github repo for some haskell project.

 # complete